zibz0017/QuartzVault/content/Notes.md

 - During the truce, the UN mediator Count Bernadotte, tried to create a new partition with the Arabs getting most of the Negev and the Jews getting the Galilee.
 Jerusalem would go to the Arabs and the Jews in the city would have autonomy under the Arabs.[^441]
 - Both sides rejected this partition.[^441]
 - Anava is not only important for a rebbi when giving over tochacha.
 It is important whenever a rebbi is teaching anything.[^442]
-- This means that a rebbi needs to can't be makpid on his kavod if a תלמיד acts out of line.[^442]
+- This means that a rebbi needs to can't be מקפיד on his kavod if a תלמיד acts out of line.[^442]
 - A rebbi needs to develop his middah of anava to make sure that in these situations, he won't respond incorrectly.[^442]
-- The רמב"ן[^443] says that when Reuven "slept" with Bilha, Yaakov did not kick Reuven out from being counted from amongst the shevatim because of his anivus.[^442]
+- The רמב"ן[^443] says that when Reuven "slept" with Bilha, יעקב did not kick Reuven out from being counted from amongst the shevatim because of his anivus.[^442]
-- Even though Yaakov loved Reuven so much, without his tremendous anivus he would have made this mistake.[^442]
+- Even though יעקב loved Reuven so much, without his tremendous anivus he would have made this mistake.[^442]
 - Loving a תלמיד is not enough.
 The rebbi needs to have anava.[^442]
 - A rebbi needs to be organized in his presentation of the material.
 The order the material is presented should make sense.[^444]
 - We see the importance of this from the gemaros at the beginning of Nedarim and Yevamos.
 The mishnayos there give lists (in Nedarim, it is lists of kinuyim from nedarim and in Yevamos, it is a list of arayos) and the 'גמ immediately begins by trying to understand why the tanna presented these things in the order that he did.
 This is even before the 'גמ gets into the major sugyos that follow (in Yevamos, the sugya that follows is asei doche לא sasei).[^444]